KaWingLee9/in_house_tools/multiplexed_images_pipeline/README.md

 IMC: 1, MIBI_TOF: 0.5
 ## Expression quantification, cell type classification and in-situ visualization
 Raw multiplexed `.tiff` file and segmentation result `_mask.tiff` are used as input.
 The codes are in `.ipynb`.
 SOAPy could be used for further spatial-related analysis.
+__Reference__: Rendeiro, A.F., Ravichandran, H., Bram, Y. et al. The spatial landscape of lung pathology during COVID-19 progression.
+Nature 593, 564–569 (2021). https://doi.org/10.1038/s41586-021-03475-6

 ## Data generation from different plaforms
 ### IMC (Imaging mass cytometry)